drbean/curriculum/pages/homepage/html/fortunes.md

 where I want to be?
 --Dr Bean
 %
-Your encylopedia told me more about penguins than I cared to know.
+Your encyclopedia told me more about penguins than I cared to know.
---Child to Pears' Children Encylopedia editor
+--Child to Pears' Children Encyclopedia editor
 %
 Doing things right is doing the right thing.
 Doing things wrong is education.